MinThuraZaw/Unit-Testing-in-Python/README.md

 # About
-* Simple unit testing using pytest.
+* Unit testing using pytest with Test Driven Development process.

-# Readme needs some update.
-Still in progress.
+# Requirements

+# Development Steps